By: Team SE-EDU Since: Jun 2016 Licence: MIT

 create-tutorial-group id/04a n/Test

-that already exists in the memory.
+In this test case, theidargument has to be anidthat already exists in the memory.
 For example, you can run the above test case with the exact same arguments again.
 Expected: A new tutorial group with a different ID is created.
 The new ID has a random suffix appended to it.
-For example, if you runcreate-tutorial-group id/04a n/Test
+For example, if you runcreate-tutorial-group id/04a n/Testtwice, the second tutorial group will have an ID that looks like04a-stormy492.

 -